AndrewBarker0621/Market-Prediction-using-ResNet/README.md

 # Market-Prediction-using-ResNet
 **This is a code description of Kaggle Competiton "Jane Street"**

-#### This project code and ideas are original development, but also follow the Apache Open Source License.
-Feel free to share correctly.
+***The project CODE and ideas are original development, but also follow the Apache Open Source License.
+Feel free to share correctly.***

 You can find the introduction and data desciption of the competition through the URL below.